aws-samples/serverless-observability-workshop/workshop/content/030_cloudwatch/analyze_helpers.en.md

 However, it is important to take in consideration that creating Custom Metrics synchronously may impact on performance/execution time.
 For this reason, it is advisable to push your metrics asynchronously, which is accomplished by logging your metrics to `CloudWatch Logs` and then creating `subscription filters` that process these specific log entries and push them to CloudWatch Metrics in background.

 In order to log our metrics in a unique format that won't mess with the rest of our function logs, we are parsing our JSON object in the StatsD format.
+Once our payload is formed, we use the `logMetric()` method to log them to CloudWatch Logs.

 **You can visualize the full helper functions expanding the section below**